Quick Answer

 Second pick: cover the failure point

-If you are losing tempo to chip damage, weak sustain, or messy rooms, the next Blessing should solve that exact problem instead of greedily stacking more of the same bonus.
+If you are losing tempo to chip damage, weak sustain, or messy rooms, the next Blessing should solve that exact problem instead of stacking more of the same bonus.

 Third pick onward: chase synergy only if the run is already stable